We will file insurance under the following plans:

 - AETNA PPO, HMO, POS ** MUST BE PCP FOR HMO/POS **

-- BLUE CHOICE HMO,POS,FED EMP POS PLAN, PPO, INDEMNITY ** MUST BE PCP**
+- BLUE CHOICE HMO,POS,FED EMP POS PLAN, PPO, INDEMNITY, BLUE HPN (HIGH PERFORMANCE NETWORK) ** MUST BE PCP FOR PLANS THAT REQUIRE PCP SELECTION **

 - COVENTRY/SOUTHCARE/FIRST HEALTH PPO